 FIFTEEN YEARS AGO, Dzenad Bicic’s beard wasn’t just rare, it was disturbingly rare.
 “It was shocking and weird for everyone,” said the 39-year-old barber, who runs Geno’s Barberia in New York, of his decision to flout his professional obligation to trim.
 By 2006, however, Mr. Bicic was noticing that more of his customers wanted to join him on the hirsute side.
 It was the onset of the heritage movement, when men, driven by a renewed interest in Americana, started favoring inky Levi’s, L.L.
 Bean plaid shirts and rugged Filson bags.
 Bristling beards expressed the macho, Paul Bunyan aesthetic to a tee.
+Would you like to keep your beard groomed, we recommend you this quick and easy DIY Beard Balm Creamy with natural ingredients.

 “To me the beard is extremely masculine,” said Martial Vivot, a hair stylist in New York.
 Mr. Vivot and his team were also early adopters, grooming Jake Gyllenhaal’s beard close to a decade ago and primping fuzz-faced models for designer Michael Bastian’s runway show in 2012.
 Mr. Vivot endorses facial hair as a way to underscore individuality.
 “Most men have short hair and a beard opens up a new spectrum of self expression.”
 Whiskers helped Vivot clients like Mr. Gyllenhaal, Seth Rogen and Justin Timberlake, who began their careers as teenagers, telegraph maturity and make it stylish for bankers, baristas and copywriters to channel mountain men.